teddante/SubtitleSplitter/README.md

 # SubtitleSplitter
-A Python-based utility that automatically converts plain text documents into timed subtitle files.
+A utility that automatically converts plain text documents into timed subtitle files.
 It intelligently splits text into two-sentence subtitle frames, timing each based on average reading speed to enhance viewer comprehension.
 Ideal for creating captions, transcripts, and subtitles for various multimedia applications.